 Dr. Scoville has served as policy analyst for RAND Health.
 He founded Canopy Systems, Inc., a successful care management Internet-based software product, and served as its Chief Technology Officer.
 Dr. Scoville holds degrees from Dartmouth College, the University of South Carolina, and a PhD in Psychology from the University of North Carolina at Chapel Hill.
 He has worked as part of the IPIP team for over 5 years.

 Dr. Scoville's current role with the AF4Q/IPIP project involves direct support to AF4Q alliances in their strategic planning efforts.
-He also serves a lead role in the planning and implementation of the QI Leadership Training (QILT).
+He also serves a lead role in the planning and implementation of the Alliance-Quality as a Business Strategy (aQBS) program.

 View the IPIP Program Brief published by the Robert Wood Johnson Foundation